milaserebriakova/cv/CV_Liudmila Serebriakova.md

 While working in a cross-functional team in Diasoft I am enrolled on a joint development project with a bank.

 Examples of the working tasks I have on the project:

-- technical documentation development, such as: administator guides, technical specifications on functions etc.;
+- Technical documentation development, such as: administator guides, technical specifications on functions etc.;
-- knowledge base managment (Confluence, Git): making sure the documentation exists, it is full, correct and up to date;
+- Knowledge base managment (Confluence, Git): making sure the documentation exists, it is full, correct and up to date;
-- team-leader support with non-technical documentation development;
+- Team-leader support with non-technical documentation development;
-- articles writing on Diasoft portal on teambuilding events of our department (non-technical writing).
+- Articles writing on Diasoft portal on teambuilding events of our department (non-technical writing).

 Working stack:
 - Microsoft Office: Word, Excel, Visio;